Helsinki-NLP/mammoth/docs/source/modular_model.md

 - Embeddings or vocab hacks, .e.g., [Johnson et al. (2017)](https://aclanthology.org/Q17-1024/), [Lakew et al. (2018)](https://aclanthology.org/2018.iwslt-1.8/), and [Chronopoulou et al. (2020)](https://aclanthology.org/2020.emnlp-main.214/)

 The training process is organized into a series of smaller "tasks," each of which is characterized by distinct attributes to enhance modularity and efficiency.
-We break down mNMT training into a series of smaller “tasks”
+We break down mNMT training into a series of smaller "tasks"
-- A task requires specific modules
+- A task requires specific modules (encoder and decoder layers)
-- A task is done on a specific device
+- A task is done on a specific device or across multiple devices
 - A task corresponds to a specific (parallel) corpus

 In short, a task corresponds to a specific model behavior.
 In translation settings, a task will therefore correspond to a specific translation direction (say translating from Swahili to Catalan):
-All training datapoints for this direction  (i) must involve the same modules (pertaining to Swahili encoding and Catalan decoding); (ii) must be preprocessed with the same tokenizers; and (iii) can be grouped into a single bitext.
+All training datapoints for this task  (i) must involve the same modules (pertaining to Swahili encoding and Catalan decoding); (ii) must be preprocessed with the same tokenizers; and (iii) can be grouped into a single bitext.
 A centralized manager handles tasks synchronization.
 This manager oversees the parallel execution of tasks, coordinating the flow of information between different modules, devices, and corpora to ensure a cohesive and synchronized training process.